Rudyshhh/skc-Rudraksh-tutor/README.md

 ## How It Works

-1. **User Input**: The user enters their class level (e.g., "Intermediate" or "Advanced") into the input field.
-2. **Quiz Generation**: Upon submitting the form, the app generates a quiz with 10 multiple-choice questions related to Python programming, using Google's Generative AI.
-3. **Answering Questions**: The user answers the questions, and after each question, the app provides immediate feedback on whether the answer was correct.
+1. **Select Chatbot**: Choose between **Charlie** or **Cooler Charlie** for your interactive Python lessons.
+2. **Interactive Learning**: The chatbot will provide explanations, answer questions, and guide you through Python programming concepts.
+3. **Quiz Generation**: After completing the lesson with the chatbot, you can generate a quiz by selecting your class level (e.g., "Intermediate" or "Advanced").
+4. **Answer Questions**: The quiz consists of 10 multiple-choice questions.
+Answer each question, and the app will provide instant feedback.
-4. **Viewing Score**: At the end of the quiz, the user sees their total score, which is the number of correct answers.
+5. **Viewing Score**: After the quiz, you’ll see your total score out of 10.
-5. **Retake Option**: After reviewing the score, users can retake the quiz by clicking the "Retake Quiz" button.
+6. **Retake Quiz**: After reviewing your score, you can retake the quiz to improve your performance.

 ## Setup and Usage